 Henley Cay is one of the prime snorkeling locations in St. John.
 Caneel Bay is another beautiful place for snorkeling in the heart of the Virgin Islands National Park.
 And there are many other great spots.

 6. Reef Bay Trail in Virgin Islands National Park

 There is more to St. John than just multiple, gorgeous beaches.
-And one of the must-dos is to explore Virgin Islands National Park on foot.
+And one of the must-dos is to explore the Virgin Islands National Park on foot.
 There are numerous hiking opportunities in the park and the majority of the hikes are short and easy (you can find an overview of all hiking trails on the NPS website).

 There are also some historical sites like the earlier-mentioned plantation ruins that you can discover along the trails.
 It’s also a great opportunity to see all sorts of birds.
 The most popular trails for bird watching are the Salt Pond Trail (see further below) and the Reef Bay Trail, which is considered the best hike on Saint John.

 Reef Bay Trail is one of the longer and more strenuous hikes on Saint John, but it also offers the biggest variety of sights.
 It’s an in-and-out steep hike of about 2.5 miles (4 km) each way with a 900 ft (275 m) elevation difference.
 You walk down to the sea and have to climb back up on your way back.
 Luckily, there’s usually some breeze that makes it more bearable on the way back.